FDA Approves Niraparib as Maintenance Therapy for Recurrent Ovarian Cancer

 Niraparib is one of a class of drugs known as PARP inhibitors, which work by disrupting cancer cells’ ability to repair DNA damage.
-The approval makes niraparib the third PARP inhibitor approved by the FDA for treating ovarian cancer.
+The approval makes niraparib the third PARP inhibitor approved by FDA for treating ovarian cancer.

 The approval covers the use of niraparib as a maintenance therapy in women who have already had a recurrence of high-grade serous epithelial ovarian, fallopian tube, or primary peritoneal cancer but have had a complete or partial tumor response to platinum-based chemotherapy.

 Niraparib, which is taken as a pill, is approved for use whether or not patients have germline, or inherited, mutations in the BRCA1 or BRCA2 genes.
 (FDA changed this approval in November 2022.
 See the update box at the top of this page for details.)

 “The development and approval of several PARP inhibitors has been an important advance in the treatment of ovarian cancer,” said Elise Kohn, M.D., head of Gynecologic Cancer Therapeutics in NCI’s Division of Cancer Treatment and Diagnosis.